Some examples of living things are:

 The vacuole is a large sac filled with cell sap that gives support to the cell.
 It contains a weak solution of sugar and salts.

-Animal cells have four main cell structures:
+Animal cells typically contain these four main structures: